 Deferred Accounting of Legal Expenses

-The Settling Parties agree that the Commission should approve Public Service’s request to defer expenses associated with preparing and litigating this Proceeding into a regulatory asset without interest, to be brought forward for review, approval, and recovery in a future cost recovery proceeding.
+The Settling Parties agree that the Commission should approve for this 2023 DSM Plan Public Service’s request to defer expenses associated with preparing and litigating this Proceeding into a regulatory asset without interest, to be brought forward for review, approval, and recovery in a future cost recovery proceeding.

 Public Service commits to presenting the actual expenses deferred and tracked in the regulatory asset at the time of the future cost recovery filing.

-Authorization to file a Compliance Advice Letter on Not Less Than Two Business Days’ Notice
+Regulatory Compliance

 The Settling Parties agree that the Commission should authorize Public Service to file a Compliance Advice Letter on not less than two business days’ notice to implement the Commission’s final decision in this Proceeding.

+The Company agrees to file an updated version of its approved 2023 DSM and BE Plan in this proceeding within 30 days of a final Commission decision.
+The Executive Summary of the report will separately document its beneficial electrification efforts including participation estimates, anticipated expenditures, costs by budget category, and mTRC test ratios.

+Public Service’s 2023 DSM and BE Annual Report will include reporting on beneficial electrification program data as described directly above.

+In its 2023 DSM and BE Annual Report, Public Service will include measure-level or appliance-level reporting for products with multiple types of appliances in its annual report when the product includes heating, cooling, or building shell measures.

 Continuation of the Existing 2021-22 DSM Plan

 The Settling Parties agree that the Commission should authorize Public Service to continue its existing 2021-22 DSM Plan until the Commission issues a final decision establishing the effective date of this 2023 DSM & BE Plan.